mohsenoid/Rick-and-Morty/README.md

 2. **Open in Android Studio**: Open the project in [the latest Android Studio](https://developer.android.com/studio).
 The IDE should automatically sync the project and resolve dependencies.
 3. **Run the App**: Once the project is synced, click the "Run" button (green triangle) in the toolbar to build and launch the app on an emulator or a connected Android device.

-Alternatively, you can build the project from the command line using Gradle task:
+Alternatively, you can build the project from the command line using the Gradle task:

 ```bash
   ./gradlew build